-You identify permanent message policies using the Note that you can set permanent message policies at any time during the life of the application.
+You identify permanent message policies using the ReplicationManagerAckPolicy class which you pass to the environment using the

+EnvironmentConfig.setReplicationManagerAckPolicy method.
+Note that you can set permanent message policies at any time during the life of the application.

 The following permanent message policies are available when you use the Replication Manager: